chicagoquant/chicagoquant.github.io/cheat-leet.md

 <details><summary>find lowest common ancestor of 2 nodes in a tree</summary>

 given a binary tree, root node, and 2 nodes p, q
-- is either p, q is in left subtree &rarr; `leftLCA`
+- is either p, q in left subtree &rarr; `leftLCA`
-- is either p, q is in right subtree &rarr; `rightLCA`
+- is either p, q in right subtree &rarr; `rightLCA`
 - if both true, then `root` node is LCA
 - otherwise, return `leftLCA` or `rightLCA`